rcjackson/emc2_pangeo/README.rst

 =============================
-PyDDA-Pangeo-Example
+EMC2-Pangeo-Example
 =============================

-PyDDA-Pangeo-Example contains all the boilerplate you need to create a Pangeo-Binder ready repository.
+EMC2Pangeo-Example contains all the boilerplate you need to create a Pangeo-Binder ready repository.

 Try these notebooks on pangeo.binder.io_ : |Binder|